EnriqManComp/Autonomous-Path-Pilot-ROS-turtlebot3/README.md

 4) In another terminal, run the command: ``` rosrun <name_of_your_package> odometry.py```
 5) In another terminal, run the command: ``` rosrun <name_of_your_package> race_walk.py```

-The intention of this project is to provide a basic framework for solving the problem of keeping the robot within the road.
-Feel free to fine-tune the controls and modify the approach as needed.
+***Note: The intention of this project is to provide a basic framework for solving the problem of keeping the robot within the road.
+Feel free to fine-tune the controls and modify the approach as needed.***